irenecelebrin/principles_of_data_analytics/README.md

 - turn code cell in md cell: M
 - turn md cell in code cell: Y
 - fn + F1 to add shortcuts

-### TODO

-- How users can get started with the project
-- Links to documentation.
-Where users can get help with your project
-- Who maintains and contributes to the project